xgulism1/UE_Spice_Demo/README.md

 ![image](Assets/BP_05.png)

 The `IsAnalysing` function indicates the analysis of the circuit is in progress.

+![image](Assets/BP_06.png)

 Ngspice can solve only one circuit at a time.
-In case more than one circuit starts the analysis, they are scheduled for ngspice to start one by one.
+If multiple analyses are started simultaneously, they are scheduled to run one by one.
 Beware of paused analyses, the analysis of the next circuit cannot start while the previous one is paused.

-![image](Assets/BP_06.png)

 `AnalysisStartedDelegate` fires when the background thread starts.
 `AnalysisPausedDelegate` fires when the background thread pauses.